More Volume vs Better Structure: Tactical Training Fix

 Number of sessions per week

 Increasing volume is one of the most effective ways to drive adaptation, up to a point.
 Beyond that point, returns diminish and breakdown begins.
-Research across athletic and tactical populations shows that sudden increases in training volume are strongly associated with higher injury risk.
+Research across athletic and tactical populations shows that sudden spikes in training load are strongly associated with elevated injury risk; Gabbett's work on the acute-to-chronic workload ratio puts the danger threshold at roughly a 1.5× spike over a one-to-four-week baseline.
 The body adapts to gradual stress applied consistently.
 It does not adapt to large, rapid increases in demand.
-The athlete who adds 30% more mileage in a single week is not training harder in a productive sense.
-They are accumulating damage faster than the body can absorb it.
+The athlete who adds 30% more mileage in a single week is not training harder in a productive sense, they are accumulating tissue damage faster than the body can absorb it.

-Problems arise specifically when volume increases without a clear progression plan, recovery considerations, structured intensity distribution, or alignment with long-term goals.
+Problems arise specifically when volume increases without a clear progression plan, structured intensity distribution, programmed recovery, or alignment with long-term performance goals.
 These are not minor oversights.
-Each one is a mechanism through which additional volume converts from training stimulus into training damage.
+Each one is a separate mechanism through which additional volume converts from a productive training stimulus into accumulated training damage, a different failure mode, not a different symptom of the same one.
 For athletes with specific questions about tactical fitness program structure and what intelligently organized programming looks like in practice, the tactical fitness program FAQ covers the most common questions in one place.

 What "Better Structure" Actually Means

-Structure is the organizing logic of a training program: how volume is distributed across the week, how intensity is varied across sessions, how different physical qualities are developed in sequence, and how progression occurs over time.
-It is what separates a program from a collection of workouts.
+Training structure is the organizing logic of a program: how volume is distributed across the week, how intensity is varied across sessions, how different physical qualities are developed in sequence, and how progression occurs across months and training cycles.
+It is what separates a program from a collection of workouts, and for a tactical athlete operating across a 10-to-25-year career, it is what separates training that builds durability from training that erodes it.

 What a well-structured training program includes: